SaaS applications are widely adopted across industries as they are scalable, easy to use, and affordable compared to perpetual/legacy software.

-There could be several reasons for the additional charge, including more active users than stated in the SaaS contract, overages, opt-in for new SaaS features, and more.
+There could be several reasons for the additional charge, including more active users than stated in the SaaS contract, overages, opt-ins for new SaaS features, and more.
 Often, team members subscribe to a new service on a trial basis and forget to cancel it before renewal.

-Typically, all SaaS agreements come with a comprehensive SLA section covering everything you need to know, including the different performance standards and usability criteria.
+Typically, all SaaS agreements come with a comprehensive SLA section covering the services vendors ought to provide, including the different performance standards and usability criteria.

-Response time is a crucial service level agreements clause that defines the turnaround time for any problem resolution from the vendor side.
+Response time is a crucial service level agreement clause that defines the turnaround time for any problem resolution from the vendor side.
 This clause plays a significant role if you have a substantial dependency on that SaaS.

 Subscribe to SaaS agreements only if you are comfortable with their service terms and performance standards.

 8. Consumption Metrics and Billing Units